Adria-F/Cutscene-Manager/README.md

 Finally, it will have a list of Steps called "followingSteps", it will store the steps that have to be executed once the current one is finished.

 #### Cutscene:
-It contains a string/tag to be identified and two list of steps: steps (the total amount of steps of the cutscene) and activeSteps (the ones that are active and executing in that moment).
+It contains a string/tag to be identified and two list of steps: steps (all of the steps of the cutscene that start at time=0) and activeSteps (the ones that are active and executing in that moment).

 #### Cutscene Manager:
 As I said, it will have a list of cutscenes and a pointer to the one that is active (one at a time).